-This heirloom recipe for Christmas Soup is a long-time family favorite.
-Make it in the slow cooker for your Christmas Eve dinner, and free up time for your last minute wrapping or to have ready when you get home from Christmas Eve services.
+This heirloom, vegetarian soup recipe for creamy tomato basil Christmas Soup is a family tradition.
+Make this slow cooker soup for your Christmas Eve dinner and free up time for your last minute wrapping or to have ready when you get home from Christmas Eve services.

 What is Christmas Soup?

-Christmas soup is a creamy, cheesy, COLORFUL comforting bowl of love, that’s what it is.
-It is reminiscent of queso dip, but soupier (obvs).
-And with the pasta, it is filling.
+Christmas soup is a creamy, cheesy, COLORFUL comforting bowl of tomato basil love, that’s what it is.

 I serve it with tortilla chips for dipping, but they are honestly not required.
 It is delicious served right up with just a spoon.

 OR anther idea that I have done is to crumble crushed tortilla chips over top of this soup.
 This is yummmmmy too.

 Kinda like oyster crackers on chowder, you know?

 What are the ingredients for Christmas Soup?